 This can be done on your smartphone or tablet using 'The Noise App'.
-Information is available on the app website or download The Noise App user guidelines (272 KB).
+Information about the app is available on the app website or download The Noise App user guidelines (272 KB).
+Please note, the service provider mentioned in the guidelines is North Devon Council.
 Alternatively a paper diary of events (pdf 40KB) can be kept.

 Without further warning to the perpetrator, it is council policy to make a maximum of three attempts to witness the nuisance, at times when it is most likely to occur.
 However, it may be necessary to witness the nuisance on more than one occasion.

 If it is decided that a statutory nuisance exists, the person responsible for causing the nuisance will be interviewed and an Abatement Notice will be served.
 Please note that the alleged perpetrator does not commit a criminal offence until the terms of the notice are breached.

 When the nuisance is not witnessed, or if the officer considers it is not an actionable nuisance, then you will be informed of this, as the complainant, and that the council will not take any further action.